1ma/RedisSessionHandler/README.md

 The Redis session handler bundled with [phpredis](https://github.com/phpredis/phpredis) has had a couple of rather serious bugs for years, namely the [lack of per-session locking](https://github.com/phpredis/phpredis/issues/37) and the [impossibility to protect against session fixation attacks](https://github.com/phpredis/phpredis/issues/37).

-This package provides a session handler built on top of the Redis extension that is not affected by these issues.
+This package provides a compatible session handler built on top of the Redis extension that is not affected by these issues.

 ### Session Locking explained

 In the context of PHP, "session locking" means that when multiple requests with the same session ID hit the server roughly at the same time, only one gets to run while the others get stuck waiting inside `session_start()`.
-Only when that first request calls [`session_write_close()`](http://php.net/manual/en/function.session-write-close.php), one of the others can move on.
+Only when that first request finishes or explicitly runs [`session_write_close()`](http://php.net/manual/en/function.session-write-close.php), one of the others can move on.

 When a session handler does not implement session locking concurrency bugs might start to surface under heavy traffic.
 I'll demonstrate the problem using the default phpredis handler and this simple script: